zdubash/lost-in-translation/index.md

 ### About Us

 Zarius and Annie are students at Babson College, graduating in December 2020.

 We have enjoyed our time cross-registering at Olin College throughout these past 2 years.

-This course is the final step to completion of each of our Olin College Engineering Certificates with concentrations in the field of Design.
+This course is the final step in completing each of our Olin College Engineering Certificates with concentrations in the field of Design.

 ### Special Thanks